tudocomp/tudocomp/docs/Documentation.md

 ### An example implementation

-As an example, here is a simple run length encoding compressor that only replaces consecutive runs of the same byte with an integer.
+As an example, we provide here a simple run length encoding compressor that replaces consecutive runs of the same byte with an integer.
-Eg, `"abcccccccde"` would be
-encoded as `"abc%6%de"` to indicate that the previous `'c'` should be repeated 6 times.
+E.g., we encode `"abcccccccde"` as `"abc%6%de"` by replacing the substring `"ccccccc"` consisting of seven subsequent `c`s with `"c%6%"` to indicate that the previous `'c'` should be repeated six times.

 ~~~ { .cpp }
 inline virtual void compress(Input& input, Output& output) override {